915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 strings to a given column width.

-When you donât need fancy output but just want a quick display of some variables for debugging purposes, you can convert any value to a string with the [`repr()`](../library/functions.html#repr "repr") or [`str()`](../library/stdtypes.html#str "str") functions.
+When you don’t need fancy output but just want a quick display of some variables for debugging purposes, you can convert any value to a string with the [`repr()`](../library/functions.html#repr "repr") or [`str()`](../library/stdtypes.html#str "str") functions.